 In addition, if you form an LLC, commingling your funds could negate the protections of the business structure.

-The fix?
-Create clear boundaries between your personal and business finances.
 Have separate bank accounts, debit cards, credit cards, etc. And only use each account for its designated purpose.

 4. Dealing with late payments

 Most of your customers will pay you in a timely manner.
 But, sooner or later, you’ll probably have to deal with chasing down a late or missed payment.

 Depending on how much you’re owed, one late or missed payment can really impact your cash flow.

 The fix?
 Have customers sign off on contracts that explicitly cover payment terms.
 Your payment terms should include clauses regarding late fees and your collections process.